streamx-dev/streamx-connector-magento/how-to-debug-connector-code-on-magento.md

    - put breakpoints in Connector code that handles gathering or preparing products / publishing them to StreamX
    - edit a product (for example its price) as admin in the browser
    - observe code stopping at your breakpoints

+5. If you call Magento REST endpoints to trigger actions in your tests (using the `BaseStreamxConnectorPublishTest`#`callMagentoPutEndpoint()` method) - breakpoints will be triggered automatically without the need to use a Web Browser.